On the geography of log-surfaces

+This section provides the methodological backbone for Section \ref{sec:comb_constr_K3} and Table \ref{tab:quartic_examples}: it formalizes good reduction of the scheme of lines and proves that, away from finitely many primes, reduction preserves the incidence graph of lines on a quartic K3 surface.
+Consequently the combinatorial counts $(t_r)$ we use to compute log‑Chern numbers agree in characteristic 0 and at our chosen primes.

-For the latter we assume the following: \begin{itemize} \item $X$ is defined over a number field $K$. \item The coordinates in the projective space are $x_0,x_1,x_2$ and $x_3$. \item We fix once and for all an algebraic closure of $K$ and denote it by $\overline{K}$. \end{itemize}
+Let $X$ be a smooth projective quartic in $\mathbb{P}^{3}$.
+We denote by $\mathcal{L}$ the set of lines in $X$.
+For the latter we assume the following: \begin{itemize} \item $X$ is defined over a number field $K$. \item The coordinates in the projective space $\mathbb{P}^{3}$ are $x_0,x_1,x_2$ and $x_3$. \item We fix once and for all an algebraic closure of $K$ and denote it by $\overline{K}$. \end{itemize}

-We denote by $\mathcal{S}$ a $0$-dimensional scheme defined over $K$ which parametrizes the lines, i.e. there exists a map $\eta: \mathcal{S}(\overline{K})\rightarrow \mathcal{L}$ such that for each point $p\in\mathcal{S}(\overline{K})$ the line $\eta(p)$ is defined over a certain finite extension of $K$ and lies on $X$.
+We denote by $\mathcal{S}$ a $0$-dimensional scheme defined over $K$ which parametrizes the lines, i.e., there exists a map $\eta: \mathcal{S}(\overline{K})\rightarrow \mathcal{L}$ such that for each point $p\in\mathcal{S}(\overline{K})$ the line $\eta(p)$ is defined over a certain finite extension of $K$ and lies on $X$.
 The map $\eta$ is injective.

 Let $\mathcal{O}_{K}$ denote the ring of integers in the number field $K$.
 Let $\mathfrak{p}$ be a maximal ideal in $\mathcal{O}_{K}$ such that $\mathbb{Z}\cap\mathfrak{p} = p\mathbb{Z}$ for a certain prime number $p$.